michalis0/ML_dataiku/Day 3/README.md

 - **a.** To do so please start by downloading the dataset that we will use.
 It can be found under [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%203/imdb_dataset_Neural_Network.csv) link.
 Now please create a new project on DataIKU called **"Neural Network: IMDB Dataset"** and import the dataset.

 - **b.** Because training Machine Learning model using pre-trained models such as BERT we will be using an API from HuggingFace that allows use to use the pre-trained model.
 The actual model and its documentation can be found [here](https://huggingface.co/siebert/sentiment-roberta-large-english).
 In order to connect the dataset and use the model through the API, we will need to use some python code.
-Therefore please click on **RECIPE** - **Code** and select **PYTHON** like [this](IMG).
+Therefore please click on **RECIPE** - **Code** and select **PYTHON** like [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%203/HELP/PICTURE_1_3.png).
 Add the training set that you just imported and create a new dataset called **Prediction** and click on **CREATE RECIPE**.

-- **C.** In order for the model to connect please copy and paste this code and adapt the code to the one you have in the codebox.
+- **c.** In order for the model to connect please copy and paste this code and adapt the code to the one you have in the codebox.

 **COMMENT**: Is it easy enough to adapt the code ?